info201b-au2022/project-GConscious/source/P3 Final/p01-proposal.md

 ## Limitations
 Our analysis is limited due to the fact that are several things that are left out of our dataset as they are difficult to quantify or measure.
 Although the motivation of the hate crime is listed, the only characteristics listed of the victim and offender's identity is race and age.
 Even with race, many observations are simply listed as "unknown," age is only categorized as "adult" or "juvenile", which prevents deeper analysis on the ways that intersecting oppressed identities may affect hate crime statistics.
 One way to counteract this is to take the existing data we have and look at it from a broad scope.
 Even though we may not know the ages of the offenders we can still conduct an analysis that takes into consideration the amount of adults and juveniles committing hate crimes.
 In order to solve the issue with the "unknown" values we will have to clean the data by removing those observations because they are not viable to use in the analysis.

+## Findings
+Through our analysis and extensive research we came to the conclusion of finding answers for most of our research questions.
+For the first question, How does a state’s mean income per capita correlate with the number of hate crimes committed in that state?, a scatter plot chart was created to represent this data.
+The x-axis of this scatter plot represents the total number of hate crimes in a state and the y-axis represents the income per capita in 2020 in dollar value.
+Please keep in mind that this dataset has been cleaned because of key missing values that are needed for our analysis.
+Because of this the data represented in this plot might be a bit skewed.
+Nevertheless, we notice that the majority of the states regardless of their income levels there seems to be an fairly similar amount of hate crimes taking place amongst them.
+When looking at a state with a low income per capita like New Mexico and a state with a high income per capita like Connecticut, we barely notice a difference in the amount of hate crimes committed in 2020.
+We can answer this question by saying that hate crimes affect anyone and everyone regardless of their socioeconomic status.
+Another question posed was, How and which individuals were impacted by hate crimes between 2019 and 2020?, this was answered through the means of a bar chart.
+The x-axis represents the number of hate crimes committed and the y-axis represents the type of hate crime or bias that was committed against a individual(s).
+It can be concluded that based on the data the most common hate crime is Anti-Black or African American with 3000+ in total number of crimes committed against that group in 2020.
+The second leading hate crime bias was Anti-Jewish in which there were a little less than 1000 hate crimes committed against that group.
+Lastly, How many hate crimes increased in frequency between 2019 and 2020?, the data to answer this question was represented by a scatterplot as well.
+The plot's x-axis represents the month and the y-axis represents the total number of hate crimes that have taken place within a certain month.
+We can notice that during the 2020 year there was a large increase in hate crimes throughout the months of April to June.
+This can be attributed to the numerous social movements that spurred and gained traction during those months.

+# Discussion
+The importance of our findings provides clarity and insight to the public, policymakers, social activists, etc. on how hate crimes are deeply affecting individuals across the country.
+This is an issue that does not only impact very few groups but actually large variety of groups from different backgrounds, cultures, religion, sexual orientation, etc. Committing a crime based on who they are as an individual can further deepen divides that are already present in this country.
+Being  aware and mindful that hate crimes can truly impact _anyone_, is the first step to making meaningful changes in our society.
+This means informing people that this issue exists and may occur frequently within their communities or raising this issue to our politicians so they can institute change at a legal level.
+But most importantly this can only be accomplished through visualizing data and displaying it in a purposeful manner to convey information.

+# Conclusion
+All in all, the purpose of our project was to provide vital information to the public on an accessible platform to better educate themselves on the issue of hate crimes.
+Our country has been experiencing deep levels of hate and divide in the past few years and it doesn't seem to be improving.
+Especially with the onslaught of a global pandemic and injustices taking place from figures of authority where people very much still have a difference of opinion on these issues.

 ## References (MLA 9th)
 - “Crime Data Explorer.”
 Federal Bureau of Investigation , 2021, https://crime-data-explorer.fr.cloud.gov/pages/downloads.